-Grand Rapids Theological Seminary is a semesterbased school with the fall semester running from early September to mid-December and the spring semester running from mid-January to mid-May.
+Grand Rapids Theological Seminary is a semester-based school with the fall semester running from early September to mid-December and the spring semester running from mid-January to early May.
 Resident courses are scheduled Monday to Friday with morning, afternoon and evening options.
 Two kinds of resident courses are available during the traditional semesters, split-block and full-block.
-Splitblock courses are offered on Tuesday and Thursday with 80-minute sessions on both days each week.
-Fullblock courses are offered throughout the week, and these courses meet once per week in a two-hour and 50-minute session.
+Split-block courses are offered on Tuesday and Thursday with 80-minute sessions on both days each week.
+Full-block courses are offered throughout the week, and these courses meet once per week in a two-hour and 50-minute session.
 See the "Academic" section of the Grand Rapids Theological Seminary Web page under "Course Schedule" for the current and/or most recent course schedule.